carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .language-groovy }

 The input qualifier declares the type of data to be received.

+> ## input qualifiers
-* `val`: Lets you access the received input value by its name in the process script.
+> * `val`: Lets you access the received input value by its name in the process script.
-* `env`: Lets you use the received value to set an environment variable named as the specified input name.
+> * `env`: Lets you use the received value to set an environment variable named as > the specified input name.
-* `path`: Lets you handle the received value as a path, staging the file properly in the execution context.
+> * `path`: Lets you handle the received value as a path, staging the file properly in the execution context.
-* `stdin`: Lets you forward the received value to the process stdin special file.
+> * `stdin`: Lets you forward the received value to the process stdin special file.
-* `tuple`: Lets you handle a group of input values having one of the above qualifiers.
+> * `tuple`: Lets you handle a group of input values having one of the above qualifiers.
-* `each`: Lets you execute the process for each entry in the input collection.
+> * `each`: Lets you execute the process for each entry in the input collection.
+{: .callout}

 ### Input values